geoshad/leetcode_solutions/SOLUTIONS.md

 ## Longest Common Prefix

 The following function takes an array of strings, and prints their longest shared prefix.
 For exampling, an array of `["dogs", "dogma", "dear"]` would print a shared prefix of "d".
 To solve this problem, the prefix gets the value of the first index (i.e., "dog"), then the array is iterated through to find prefix commonalities.
+This is done by checking if the array strings start with the prefix.
+If not, then the prefix gradually removes letters from its right, until it satisfies the condition.
+In the case that there are no shared prefixes, the variable will eventually become an empty string.
+The prefix is then returned.

 ```
 def longestCommonPrefix(self, strs):